Here are some frequently asked questions about the KSM project.

 Who is Seabridge Gold?

-Seabridge Gold is a mineral exploration and development company that began business in 1999.
+Seabridge Gold is a Canadian based resource exploration company that began business in 1999.
 Since then, Seabridge has been consistently focused on evaluating, acquiring, exploring and developing gold deposits in North America.
-The company is headquartered in Toronto and is focused on two major projects: the proposed KSM mine in northwest British Columbia and the proposed Courageous Lake mine in the Northwest Territories.
+The company is headquartered in Toronto and has 100 percent ownership of KSM Mining ULC, holder of the KSM Project, and the Iskut Project in Northwest British Columbia as well as the Courageous Lake Project in the Northwest Territories.

 What is the KSM project?
 Where is it?